Dear readers of ADxS.org, please forgive the disruption.

 • The initiation and organization of the stress response

-When MR are isolated under laboratory conditions, they bind the mineralocorticoid aldosterol as strongly as cortisol, but the latter 10 times more strongly than GR.
+When MR are isolated under laboratory conditions, they bind the mineralocorticoid aldosterol just as strongly as cortisol, but the latter is 10 times stronger than the GR.

 • Kd approx. 0.5-2 nm for cortisol, corticosterone and aldosterone12

-In the body (predominantly) as well as in the brain (partially), however, the enzyme HSD-11β occurs in the immediate vicinity of MR. HSD-11β type 2 transforms cortisol pre-receptorially into the inactive cortisone, so that the MR hardly binds to cortisol and quite predominantly to adlosterone,13 while HSD-11β type 1 promotes cortisol regeneration.
+In the body (predominantly) and in the brain (partially), however, the enzyme HSD-11β occurs in the immediate vicinity of MR. HSD-11β type 2 converts cortisol pre-receptorically into inactive cortisone, so that the MR hardly binds to cortisol and predominantly to aldosterone,13 while HSD-11β type 1 promotes cortisol regeneration.

 1.2.1.1.
 MR and 11β-HSD in the brain and body

-In the brain, MRs appear to bind predominantly glucocorticoids (except in relation to blood pressure and salt appetite)14, because in the brain the pre-receptor metabolism of cortisol to inactive cortisone by 11β-HSD type 2 is less pronounced.13 Thus, in the brain, MRs are often 10 times more cortisol-affinity than GRs, resulting in GRs being addressed in the brain only when cortisol is very strongly suppressed.
+In the brain, MR (except in relation to blood pressure and salt appetite) appear to bind predominantly glucocorticoids14, because the pre-receptor metabolism of cortisol to inactive cortisone by 11β-HSD type 2 (11β-HSD2) is less pronounced in the brain.13 In the brain, the MR are therefore often 10 times more cortisol-affine than the GR, which means that GR are only addressed in the brain when there is very strong cortisol suppression.

-11β-HSD type 2 is a high-affinity dehydrogenase that deactivates glucocorticoids, thereby attenuating the effects of cortisol and cortiscosterone so that MR bind more strongly or only to aldosterone
+11β-HSD type 2 (11β-HSD2) is a high-affinity dehydrogenase that deactivates glucocorticoids and thus attenuates the effect of cortisol and cortiscosterone so that MR binds more strongly or only to aldosterone

 • Kidney (distal nephron)15